dlguswo333/dlguswo333.github.io/markdown/2026/01-25-en-match-zod-and-typescript-type.md

 To put it simply, zod runs on runtime, Typescript types only on compile time.
 They get erased after compilation and you can't easily get something run on runtime which only exist in compile time.
-But it is something that is not possible, you can do that by converting zod codes into Typescript codes.
+But it isn't something that is entirely impossible; you can do it by converting zod codes into Typescript codes.
 Check out [ts-to-zod](https://github.com/fabien0102/ts-to-zod).

 Then can you at least write zod types so that they statically match your Typescript types?